objcio/articles/2014-03-07-icloud-document-store.md

 ### Defective Notifications

 Drawing the correct conclusions from notifications is not always easy.
 There are bugs inside file presentation causing some notification handlers to *never be called*.
-Here is a short glimpse off known misbehaving notifications:
+Here is a short glimpse of known misbehaving notifications:

 1. Aside from `presentedSubitemDidChangeAtURL:` and `presentedSubitemAtURL:didMoveToURL:`, all subitem notifications are either never called or called in a very unpredictable way.
 Don’t rely on them at all — in particular, `presentedSubitemDidAppearAtURL:` and `accommodatePresentedSubitemDeletionAtURL:completionHandler:` will never be called.
 2. `accommodatePresentedItemDeletionWithCompletionHandler:` will only work if the deletion was performed through a file coordination that used the `NSFileCoordinatorWritingForDeleting` flag.
 Otherwise, you may not even receive a change notification.